tud0r/GridPrototype/README.md

 ###Avatars

 Avatar currently set to **4:3** aspect ratio to match majority of web cams.
-Any 16:9 webcams can simply be cropped.
+Any 16:9 web cams can simply be cropped.
 The width is set to a reasonable width to comply with the camera positioning along the Z axis and insure that the avatar is displayed at a reasonable size for UI interactions.

 Current default avatar dimensions